Are you an adviser? Go to Unbiased Pro

 Key takeaways

-• A lump sum can come from various sources, including inheritance, redundancy, or pension withdrawals, and offers saving or investment opportunities.
+• A lump sum can come from various sources, including an inheritance, redundancy, or pension withdrawals.

-• Prioritising financial stability is key, build an emergency fund, repay high-interest debts, and then consider long-term investments.
+• Prioritising financial stability is key: building an emergency fund, repaying high-interest debts, and considering longer-term investments.

-• Investing in stocks, bonds, or ISAs can help grow wealth, but diversification and risk management are essential.
+• Investing in the stock market can help grow wealth, but diversification and risk management are essential.

 Get financial advice